 - 1. All roses shown in photography entries must have been grown in an outdoor garden.
 They do not have to be grown by the exhibitor.
-If the rose photographed was grown by the photographer, the exhibitor should indicate such by writing "EG" in the upper right corner of the entry tag. - 2.
+If the rose photographed was grown by the photographer, the exhibitor should indicate such by writing "EG" in upper right corner of the entry tag. - 2.
 All photographs must be the work of the exhibitor and must be the work of a single exhibitor. - 3.
-Exhibitors are limited to two entries per class and must be of a different variety rose in each class.
-If two roses of the same variety are entered, neither will be judged in either class. - 4.
-Photos must be entered prior to 10 a.m. on Saturday morning.
-Entries may be removed at 4:00 pm. on Sunday. - 5.
+Exhibitors are limited to three entries per class, and each must be a different variety.
+Duplicate photos may NOT be entered in different classes. - 4.
+Photos must be entered prior to 10 a.m.
+Saturday morning.
+Entries may be removed at 4 p.m. on Sunday. - 5.
 Photos may be no smaller than 5"x7" and no larger than 8"x10".
 A matte of any color with outside dimensions no larger than 11"x14" is required.
 Orientation may be landscape or portrait. - 6.
-All roses must be correctly identified using ARS approved exhibition names (See Horticulture Rule No. 3). - 7.
+All roses must be correctly identified using ARS approved exhibition names (See Horticulture Rule No. 3) with the exception of Class 6. - 7.
 Exhibitors must completely fill out an ARS miniature horticulture entry tag and paperclip it to the upper left corner of the photo.
-The exhibitor may place nothing identifying the photographer on the front of the photograph; however, the photographer's name should be on the back of the photo (sticker may be used) in case the tag is misplaced.
+The exhibitor should place nothing identifying the photographer on the front of the photograph; however, the photographer's name should be on the back of the photo (sticker may be used) in case the tag is misplaced.
 Entry tags and paper clips will be provided.
 EG should be written if the rose in the photo is exhibitor grown. - 8.
-Any photo which has previously won first place in a class or queen, king, or princess in a local, district or national photography show or first place in an ARS contest or appeared in an ARS calendar is not eligible to be entered. - 9.
+Any winning photos from a local show are eligible to be entered in our District show.
+Any photo which has previously won best of class, queen, king, princess or gold, silver, bronze certificate in a district or national photography show or first place in an ARS contest or appeared in an ARS calendar is not eligible to be entered. - 9.
 The use of photo editing should be kept to a minimum.
 Editing is limited to cropping, rotation, lightening, darkening, minor clean up corrections for camera sensor dirt, or sharpening of the image; overuse will be penalized (other than Class 6).
 Class 6 allows the use of photo editing software as this class encourages creative interpretation. - 10.
 All rights to the submitted photos are retained by the owners of the photos.
 However, by entering the contest, the owner agrees to allow the Tenarky District Rose Society and its local societies to use photos in the local, district and/or national publications and/or websites including Facebook. - 11.
-The Rose Show Committee and Judges will exercise due caution to protect all exhibits, but neither the American Rose Society, Tenarky District Society, nor Belmont University will assume any liability in loss or damage to the photography. - 12.
+The Rose Show Committee and Judges will exercise due caution to protect all exhibits, but neither the American Rose Society, Tenarky District Society, nor Cheekwood Botanical Gardens will assume any liability in loss or damage to the photography. - 12.
 Tenarky District Certificates will be given to the Best in each class.
 ARS photography rosettes may be awarded for Queen, King, and Princess.
 ARS Certificates may be awarded if Exhibitor Grown. - 13.
 Judging shall be in accordance with the current ARS Guidelines and Rules for judging Rose Photography.
 Judges may bestow or withhold any award, including ribbons or dots, as they deem appropriate.
 The decision of the judges is final.